-Initially, you may need to have pain relief by injection to keep you comfortable, after this you will have the choice of tablets or suppositories.
+Initially you may need to have pain relief by injection to keep you comfortable, after this you will have the choice of tablets or suppositories.
 You will be encouraged to take pain relief, as being pain-free will speed up your recovery.
 The anaesthetist will discuss pain relief with you before your operation.

-Having an anaesthetic, being in pain and having strong pain relief can sometimes make you feel nauseous or sick.
+Having an anaesthetic, being in pain, and having strong pain relief can sometimes make you feel nauseous or sick.
 This can be relieved by injections or tablets.

 Many women get wind pains a few days after the operation, which can be uncomfortable and make the tummy look distended (swollen).
-This should not last long and can be relieved by medicines, eating and walking about.
+This should not last long and can be relieved by medicines, eating and walking about

 You should avoid constipation:

-- Drinking plenty of water / juice

-- Eating fruit and green vegetables especially broccoli
+- Drink plenty of water / juice - Eat fruit and green vegetables especially broccoli - Plenty of roughage, for example, Bran / Oats

-- Eat roughage e.g. bran / oats.